laksanagusta/dika_portf/README.md

 Hello!
 I’m Dika, a Mobile App Developer who is passionate to create great apps.

-# Project 1 : Universitas Surabaya Event Ticket Apps
+# Universitas Surabaya Event Ticket Apps
 * I build this project as my thesis in college, this app is basically make sell and buy ticket more easily for student as the buyer and organization as the seller.
 The ticket can be filtered for spesific student.

 ![](/images/UbayaTiketApps.png)

+# Bosowa Utama Automotive Management System
+* This project is build when i working in bosowa.
+This application is store all driver and customer data and transaction.
+The output of this project is daily report of income and outcome.
+The project consist of couple subproject such finance, taxi, car credit, etc.